Dae-sung Koo: Team Australia

 Koo was selected for the Australian national baseball team in two spring training exhibition matches against the Los Angeles Dodgers and the Arizona Diamondbacks.

 Geelong-Korea

 After managing Geelong-Korea for two seasons, Koo came out of retirement, pitching an inning, at 48 years old — making him the oldest player to have played in the Australian Baseball League.
 On January 19, 2023, Koo came out of retirement for the second time to play against the Adelaide Giants, breaking his own record in the process, at 53 years old.
 He pitched one inning and recorded two strikeouts.
 He then pitched two more times on subsequent nights, recording one hit, two walks, and two unearned runs against six batters.

+Shanghai Dragons

+In November 2025, Koo became the head coach for the Shanghai Dragons in Chinese Professional Baseball.